 What to Experience in Asahikawa city

 Asahiyama Zoo is one of the most popular zoos in Japan specializing in cold climate species, from king penguin to arctic fox, which takes 25 mins to ride by car from Asahikawa station.
-The West entrance is the closest to the main areas with a crowds parking lot, so we recommend visiting the zoo right after it’s opening (09:30~17:15 in summer/autumn until mid-Oct, 09:30~16:30 in early winter in Mid Oct to the beginning of Nov, and 10:30~15:30 during winter in Mid Nov to the beginning of April).
-You will be needed to pay for the entrance fee of 1,000 yen for adult and 900 yen/person on the group (free of charge for junior high school and below).
+The West entrance is the closest to the main areas with a crowded parking lot, so we recommend visiting the zoo right after it’s opening (09:30~17:15 in summer/autumn until mid-Oct, 09:30~16:30 in early winter in Mid Oct to the beginning of Nov, and 10:30~15:30 during winter in Mid Nov to the beginning of April).
+You will be needed to pay the entrance fee of 1,000 yen for adults and 900 yen/person on the group (free of charge for junior high school and below).

 In the winter, you can see the penguin walk for a distance of 500m about 30-40 mins (sometimes an hour) above the snow.

 For those who need assistance with a baby stroller, umbrella, wheelchair, and mobility scooter, the park loans them out for free, available at three entrances (central, west, and east).
 Disinfectant spray available nearby.

 Ueno Farm is an English-style garden full of beautiful flowers in the northeastern part of Asahikawa city.
 It has a Gnomes’ house in the middle of the garden.
 To enter the farm, you will be needed to pay an admission fee of 800 yen (the parking lot is free of charge).

 What to Experience in Areas Surrounding Asahikawa city

 Blue Pond (Biei)